dusty-phillips/gitifyhg/README.rst

 Communicating with Mercurial Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-One problem with using git to access Mercurial repos is that the sha identifers
+One problem with using git to access Mercurial repos is that the sha identifiers
 in the two DVCSs are different.
 This makes it difficult to discuss or share
 patches on mailing lists or other mediums.